sharkdp/numbat/book/src/basics/variables.md

 !!! info

     Variables in Numbat are *immutable*.
 Once defined, their value cannot be changed.
-    However, you always redefine a variable by introducing a new definition with the same name:
+    However, you can always redefine a variable by introducing a new definition with the same name:
     ```nbt
     let numbers = "1 2 3"
     let numbers = split(numbers, " ")